 5. How Much Is a Million? by David M. Schwartz

-This last math storytime book has been arguably named as a classic, as parents have read this book when they were children themselves.
+This classic math storytime book is a nostalgic favorite for parents who read it as children.
 Featuring Marvelosissimo the mathematical magician, this book helps children fully grasp the concept of large, complex numbers with jubilant illustrations.
 As numbers like a million can be hard for children to differentiate from another number like 100, How Much Is a Million showcases everyday objects like stars to help them effectively conceptualize and understand the enormity of billion, trillion, etc. – all in a fascinating artistic portrayal.

-Investing in reading math storytime books to your child, especially at a young age, sets them on a path to math mastery.
+Reading math storytime books to your child at a young age, sets them on a path to math mastery.
 These books will bring imagination, creativity and interest in learning math, allowing children to easily absorb math concepts.

 For more blog posts and tips on boosting your child’s math education, subscribe to our bi-weekly newsletters by entering your email address below.
 Feel free to contact us at 1-844-628-4243 to book a free assessment or to know more about our math tutoring programs in Mississauga, Brampton, and Oakville.

 A small dose of bedtime math goes a long way – brookings.edu